mklarman/bookie/README.md

  for grading, have a link to the edit/league wager of the first wager and on that page redirect to the url of the next wager to be graded(just like in wagers controller).

  have to loop through teams and look where display == on. and sort matchups into sport containers.  use the functions I have might be easiest.

+ qualify clients

+ Get clients picks

+ Let client pick games

+ fix oppo picks

+ get amount

+ get bet type

+ fill bet

+ submit

+ Things to do:

+ debug league wager grading

+ write all functions that grab you the standings of a league

+ create the league action page: where all open action for all players is displayed.

+ A place to talk trash maybe.

+ Set up the password for the private leagues, have to be sent to the private leagues show page after putting in the password.

+ Need design for all league pages, and need to make custom JS forms for gui.

+ Need to see if I can make js forms for the sign in and sign up

+ Need to design a home page

+ Need to make the how to play page, would like the mini links to bring people to the section of the document they want.